by Michall Jeffers

-Michall Jeffers is a respected Cultural Journalist.
-She and her husband, John Warner, are longtime Chappaqua residents; they provided the succotash for the first Thanksgiving ever held in Westchester.
+Michall Jeffers is a well-respected cultural journalist, and an unrepentant Foodie.
+She and her husband, John Warner, are longtime Chappaqua residents.